On this page

 Serverless instances don't currently support the Atlas features listed below.
 If you require these capabilities, please use a dedicated cluster.

-MongoDB plans to add support for more configurations and capabilities on serverless instances over time.
+MongoDB plans to add support for more configurations and actions on serverless instances over time.
 A checkmark below indicates that MongoDB plans to support the feature for serverless instances in the future.

 Migrate into Clusters from Atlas Serverless instances